beatrecom/Seagrass_Video_Analysis/README.md

 ### How It Works
 1. **Data Collection**
-   ASV surveys gather sonar and video in shallow coastal zones.
-Along with potentially other environmental data like DO and PAR.
+   ASV surveys gather sonar and video in shallow coastal areas.
+Along with potentially other environmental data like *Dissolved Oxygen* and *Photosynthetically Active Radiation*
 2. **Frame Extraction & Annotation**
    Video is broken into still frames, randomly but methodically by humans, each representing a "unique" habitat, these still frames are annotated using seagrass ID guides and expert advice.
 Time stamp and other feature data are recorded
 3. **Database Building**